Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/apdu/verify-uv.md

 (no data) | 63 | C0 - C2

 If the biometric match failed, the error is `63 CX` where *X* is the number of retries remaining.
-In the case of `C0`, the biometric verification becomes blocked.
+In the case of `C0`, the biometric verification becomes blocked, and [PIV PIN verification](xref:PivApduVerifyPIN) must be used.